chengmo03013106/Study-Note/optimizing_cpp/README.md

 `if (x > 0)` better than `if (x > non-zero)`
 For the array index , The data cache is optimized for accessing arrays `forwards`, not `backwards`.

+### Function:
+Avoid unnecessary functions,Splitting up a function into multiple smaller functions only makes the program less efficient, it just make it clear.

+Using inline functions and template and define.

+### Function's Parameters:

 TODO:
   3.template class is more efficient than a polymorphous class?